vitalik/django-ninja/docs/docs/tutorial/query-params.md

 {!./src/tutorial/query/code02.py!}
 ```

-In this case NinjaAPI will always validate that you pass `q` param in GET, and `offset` param is optional integer
+In this case Django Ninja will always validate that you pass `q` param in GET, and `offset` param is optional integer

 ### GET parameters type conversion